tomwhartung/seeourminds.com-bootstrap/Site/doc/gallery_text-4-stories.md

 - Similarly, if one or a few of the traits or characteristics listed on the wikipedia page for your type DOES NOT resonate with you, that would be great to mention - but I'd want to have a positive to balance out any negativity.

 - If you emphathize or idolize one or a few of the fictional characters on the site, that would be great to mention.
 The opposite holds as well, although I don't want to have a negative without a positive to balance it out.

+# Conclusion

+Thanks for helping add content to my site!

+I have yet to monetize this idea, so can not offer any sort of payment, other than my gratitude.

+**I do hope learning about all this enriches your life!**